 There is an incredibly interesting back story, not only about the lumbar regions of the participating heroes, but also about the game’s setting.
 This is not just a solitary dungeon crawling venture, that sees us merely seeking treasures, robbing poor monsters of their inheritance and slashing all and sundry who dare stand in our way.
 Not at all.
 This is a post dungeon-crawling dungeon crawl.
 “What?”
 I here you spurt out, “Are you chatting bubbles?”

 Not at all.
 I mean it.
 This dungeon adventure picks up the hero of our choice long after a sever beating (and having been left for dead by the beasties, more fool them).
 Yes, having had everything unceremoniously ripped away from us, we are vowed to seek our ‘re-wengy’…that was my foreign accent saying revenge!
 We have nothing but the shirt on our backs and, using any detritus we find on our travels, we have to fashion, craft and fabricate all that we need to exact our revenge on the foul beasts that wronged us in the first instance.
 The current graphic presentation, back story and interesting game mechanics all come together to once more plunge us nostrils first, deep into a pool of dungeony ambience!
 Right from the off, this feels a dark and foreboding act of survival drawing upon our wits and cunning.
+It really is just us against…well, everything else that is nasty, lurking and of malcontent.

 I don’t intend dwelling on the mechanics too much as Adam from Rolling Solo has an excellent video showing how the game works (linked below) but I will touch upon the best two features for me, within the game.